 His passion for helping others made the development of his brand even more important to his entrepreneurial success.

 When I arrived at AINS, I was the first UI/UX designer the company had hired full-time in its nearly twenty-year history.
 It boasted of two flagship software (SaaS and PaaS) products in its portfolio.
 They needed help crafting better user experiences, and were hoping to modernize their product’s user interface.
 At the same time, they needed a complete redesign of their public website, and they needed help rebranding the entire company, to help it find a better footing in a very competitive marketplace.
-In just over a year, I had completed the brand redesign of their website, every single marketing material, their conference materials, conference website, powerpoints, handouts, t-shirts, portals, flagship products and logos.
-Read about the process here.
+In just over a year, I had completed the brand redesign of their website, every single marketing material, conference materials, conference website, powerpoints, handouts, t-shirts, portals, flagship products, and logos.